fengtong-xiao/DMBGN/README.md

 -------
 All experiment codes are organized into the DMBGN_SIGKDD21-release.ipynb jupyter notebook including corresponding running logs, detail code implementation of each model (LR, GBDT, DNN, WDL, DIN, DMBGN) can be found in ./models folder.

 To run the experiments, simply start a [jupyter notebook](https://jupyter.org/) and run all code cells in the DMBGN_SIGKDD21-release.ipynb file and check the output logs.
 Alternatively, you can refer to the existing log outputs in the notebook file.
+(If you encounter "Sorry, something went wrong.
+Roload?" error message, just click Reload and the notebook will show.)

 To use the DMBGN model, please refer to the code implementation in ./models/DMBGN.py.